danielolownia/Visualizing-Datasets/README.md

 # Visualizing Datasets Project - Minimum Wages
-This project explores global minimum wage data from 2000 to 2017.
+This project explores global minimum wage data in the countries with the highest minimum wages from 2000-2017.

 We analyze the top countries by minimum wage and examine trends over time to understand how wages have changed across different nations.